Alternatives To Toxic Venture Capital

 You cannot accelerate because you have a cost of sale approaching 50 percent.
 You have a sales and marketing machine that eats far more than it produces.
 You have to get it more food, paid for by Series B equity dilution, praying it will start to sell more than it consumes.

 Since you have no sales strategy other than this expensive, traditional sales force, you must embrace its madness and keep it funded.
 Welcome to high-tech VC financing.

 There is a growing base of CEOs who have played this game and found it toxic in the extreme.
 They lost their companies, were almost always fired when they resisted the VC growth-at-any-cost madness, but now are back at the table with new ideas.

 It is a new day and there is a new reality.
 Money is fungible.
 Ideas are not.

 VCs can be replaced by any form of currency that pays the bills.
-Great ideas do not need VCs, but VCs cannot live without injecting their steroids into the dreams and ideas of others with great ideas.
+Great ideas do not need VCs, but VCs cannot live without injecting their steroids into the dreams and ideas of others.

 The dynamics of selling to an early adopter market are entirely different.
 They are all about “finding the customer looking for you.”
 That customer wants an early advantage or needs to fix a problem.
 If conventional technology would work, they would have used it.

 These founders know they can hire world-class sales teams who will work for literally nothing — just pay them a percentage of what they kill.
 When your sales team does not need a $150k base, it is because they have been very successful at their trade.